- Sermon Notes

-This morning we are going to look at a parable that is unique to the book of Luke, and is found in chapter 15.
+This morning we are going to look at a parable that is unique to the book of Luke and is found in chapter 15.
 It centers on a son who is lost, at the end of his rope and without hope.
-After asking for His inheritance he was given his share, he then leaves his Father’s house, losing it all living without care.
-He then looks for a way out from any other, but ultimately realizes the One to call upon was his Father.
+After asking for His inheritance he was given his share, he left with it all and what we see is that he hits rock bottom after a major free fall.
+With nowhere to turn he looks for a way out from any other, but ultimately realizes the One he needed to call upon was his Father.

 Read: Luke 15:11-32

 This story is known as the story of the prodigal son, which is a parable.
 A parable is a story about something that can been seen in the world, thrown alongside a spiritual reality.
 The Father in this story is God, and the two sons are illustrations of two different types of people.